Chart Color Schemes

 Guyra is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Guyra is around 2,056 people.
-This reflects an increase of 53 people since the 2021 Census, which reported a population of 2,003 people.
-The current resident population estimate by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024 and validation of additional 30 new addresses since the Census date, is 2,049 people.
-This results in a density ratio of 6.9 persons per square kilometer.
-Over the past decade, Guyra has shown resilient growth patterns with a compound annual growth rate of 0.4%, outperforming its SA3 area.
-Overseas migration contributed approximately 84.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Guyra is around 2,056.
+This figure reflects a growth of 53 people since the 2021 Census, which recorded a population of 2,003.
+The increase is inferred from AreaSearch's estimate of the resident population at 2,049 in Jun 2024, based on ABS ERP data and 30 validated new addresses since the Census date.
+This results in a population density of 6.9 persons per square kilometer.
+Guyra's growth rate of 2.6% since the census is comparable to its SA3 area's growth rate of 3.1%.
+Overseas migration contributed approximately 84.0% of recent population gains.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
-Considering projected demographic shifts, the suburb is expected to grow by approximately 243 persons to reach around 2,300 people by 2041 based on aggregated SA2-level projections, reflecting an increase of about 11.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+Based on these projections, an above median population growth is expected in Australia's regional areas, including Guyra, which is projected to grow by 243 persons to 2041, reflecting a total increase of 11.5% over the 17-year period.

 Frequently Asked Questions - Population